ewebber/whatspeakersneed/index.md

 - Who else will be speaking?
 - Who are the sponsors?

-### What information can you tell people about the audience?
+### What information can you tell speakers about the audience?

 - What sectors do they work in?
 - What is their experience in the topics that the speaker is covering?

+### What details can you tell speakers about projecting slides?
-### Can speakers use their own laptop?

-*Many speakers prefer to use their own kit because it is set up in the way they like and many edit slides up to the last moment*
+- Can speakers use their own laptop?
+(Many speakers prefer to use their own kit because it is set up in the way they like and many edit slides up to the last moment)
 - What projector connectors will the conference provide?
 (HDMI, VGA)
-- What is the aspect ratio and resolution of the projector?
+- What is the aspect ratio and resolution of the projector? (give plenty of notice before speakers make their slides)
 - What power cables will the conference provide?
 - Will a remote slide changer be provided?
+- Will there be an additional screen that only speakers can see and what will they see on it? (some speakers want to see the next slide and their notes)
 - Should video be embedded in the presentation or provided as a separate file?

 ### Will speakers need to use a microphone?